6 Reasons Why a Home Will Not Sell - Even in a Hot Market

 6 REASONS WHY A HOME WILL NOT SELL ...EVEN IN A HOT MARKET.

-A properly priced home always sells, while an overpriced home
+sale.
+A properly priced home always sells, while an overpriced home usually

-The advantages of pricing a home properly offer several benefits,
+The advantage of pricing a home properly offers several

-sold in a faster period of time is not only easier, but more
+getting a home sold in a faster period of time is not only easier, but more

 attention and highest buyer interest when it is first listed for sale.